 In some states, union endorsements can make or break a candidate, especially in a Democratic party primary.
 Because of this, some candidates pander to the unions, changing their positions to earn those endorsements rather than focusing on the voters as a whole.

 Finally, unions sometimes push for policies that benefit their industry at the expense of society as a whole.
-For instance, a union of California corrections officers has lobbied heavily for policies that have vastly increased the number of Californians in prison, as reported in Ordinary Times.
+For instance, Ordinary Times reported in 2011 that a union of California corrections officers had lobbied heavily for policies that vastly increased the number of Californians in prison.

 The most serious charge against unions is that some of them are involved in crime, including violence against non-union workers.
-For instance, Philadelphia magazine reported on a series of incidents in 2012 in which two Philadelphia developers hired both union and non-union workers for a project.
-The developers experienced repeated threats and vandalism from union workers, and some non-union workers were physically attacked.
+For instance, when two Philadelphia developers hired both union and non-union workers for a project in 2012, they experienced repeated threats and vandalism from union workers.
+Some non-union workers were physically attacked.

 For workers, union membership is a pretty good deal.
 It has its downsides, but they’re usually outweighed by the higher pay and other perks that come with union membership.